shafinsiddique/pillar/README.md

 ° The hardware component for this project, which is the actual Pillar Station was built using an Arduino and programmed in the C programming language.
 We used the Amazon Echo to allow patients to control our Pillar Stations via Voice.

-## Next steps

-° We originally integrated Amazon Web Services (Facial Recognition) login for our project but did not have enough time to polish it.
-For added security reasons, we would polish and implement this feature in the future.
-This would also be used to provide annotated and analyzed images for doctors to go with symptom descriptions.

-° We also wanted to visualize a lot of the patient's information in their profile dashboard to demonstrate change over time and save that information to the database

-° Hardware improvements are boundless and complex pill dispensary systems would be the end goal

 ## List of Technologies Used